vekatze/neut/book/src/hello-external-world.md

 └── module.ens
 ```

-The directory `build` is the directory where object files (binary files) are put in.
-You won't have to go into the directory in normal use.
+The directory `build` is where object files (binary files) are put in.
+You won't have to go into the directory for daily use.

 The directory `source` is the directory where source files are put in.
 This will be our focus.

-The file `module.ens` contains meta information of this project like dependencies.
+The file `module.ens` contains meta information about this project, such as dependencies.

 <div class="info-block">

-Directories like `build` or `source` can be changed to somewhere else using `module.ens`.
+You can change directories like `build` or `source` to somewhere else by using `module.ens`.
 See [Modules](./modules.md) for more information.

 </div>